 Credit may be awarded for each CLEP or DANTES examination after a student has earned an equal number of credit hours at Clarke University.
-CLEP is a credit-by-examination program in which students may earn university credit for knowledge previously attained.
+CLEP is a credit-byexamination program in which students may earn university credit for knowledge previously attained.
 Sponsored by the College Board, the tests have been nationally certified to equal content in relevant university-level courses.
 Tests are available in a variety of subject areas and are offered at test centers around the country.
 DANTES, sponsored by the Educational Testing Service, also gives students the opportunity to earn university credit for knowledge already attained.
 This credit-by examination program has nationally certified tests in more than 50 subject areas.
-Students who take DANTES tests complete a registration form and submit it with the fee charged to the TimeSaver office.
-Tests are given by appointment.

 Students who pass the tests may earn up to six credits for each relevant subject.
 Fees are assessed for the credit earned through this program.
 Students are not eligible to earn credit by CLEP or DANTES for a lower course in a sequence of courses after they have completed an advanced course in that sequence.
-Departments reserve the right to determine the number of hours of CLEP or DANTES credit that may be applied toward a major program.
+Academic programs reserve the right to determine the number of hours of CLEP or DANTES credit that may be applied toward a major program.
 Satisfactory performance on CLEP or DANTES examinations is recorded as an S grade.
 Students may repeat an examination, but no sooner than one year after an unsuccessful attempt.

-Students who plan to take CLEP general and subject examinations will seek preapproval from the office of adult studies.
+Students who plan to take CLEP general and subject examinations will seek preapproval from the Dean for the College of Professional and Graduate Studies.
 Clarke University will accept satisfactory General CLEP scores based on American Council on Education recommendations.
 The CLEP credit will not exceed the credit given for a comparable course at Clarke University.